johnwilander/owasp-1-liner/README.md

 ## A. Licence and Attribution

 If you use the OWASP 1-Liner you should attribute its original author John Wilander and the OWASP Foundation.
+Thank you!

 OWASP 1-Liner is released under the Creative Commons Attribution-ShareAlike 3.0 Unported license.
 Full details can be found in the LICENSE_CC3.txt file in this project.